 The Forces At Play

 Even when consensus is roughly achieved, standards processes are powerless to compel anyone to implement anything, even Working Group participants!
-Voluntary standards (prevalent in computing) are not regulations.
+Voluntary standards are not regulations.
 Implementers adopt standards because customers demand interoperability to hedge against vendor market power.

 It can’t be repeated enough: the fact of something appearing in a web standard compels nobody to implement, even those who implemented previous versions.
 This flows from the fundamental relationships between browsers, developers, and users.

-Browser vendors exercise absolute control over the bits in their binaries because of an overriding need to serve end users.
-It would be impossible to build secure, trustworthy browsers otherwise.
+Browser vendors exercise absolute control over the bits in their binaries because they need to do what’s best for users.
 A standard might declare that

 window.open() creates a new browsing context, yet browsers block popups in practice.
 Chrome has even formalized this idea of “interventions”.